najoungkim/COGS/README.md

 ### Preprocessing

-0. Reformat the .tsv format dataset into format used by the OpenNMT preprocessing code: python reformat_data_for_opennmt.py --input_path path_to_data --output_path output_path
+1. Reformat the .tsv format dataset into format used by the OpenNMT preprocessing code: python reformat_data_for_opennmt.py --input_path path_to_data --output_path output_path

-1. Run OpenNMT preprocess. output_path should be the same as the output of step 0, and opennmt_path should point to the src/OpenNMT directory in this repo. bash opennmt_preprocess.sh output_path opennmt_path
+2. Run OpenNMT preprocess. output_path should be the same as the output of step 0, and opennmt_path should point to the src/OpenNMT directory in this repo. bash opennmt_preprocess.sh output_path opennmt_path

+### Training and inference

+See scripts named `run_x.sh` under `scripts/`, where x is one of `transformer`, `lstm_uni`, `lstm_bi`.
+Run with the same commandline arguments as the preprocessing step:
+    bash run_transformer.sh output_path opennmt_path

+Please refer to the individual script files for the hyperparameter settings for each model and random seed.